 Mind over Mind

-With penetrating insight Alan unravels the myth of self-improvement through willpower alone.
-Blending wit and wisdom, he exposes the fruitlessness of exerting control over one’s own mind.
-Watts points to another way: let go of straining, soften your grasp of yourself, and watch experience unfold with impartial awareness.
+Alan unravels the myth of self-improvement through willpower alone and exposes the fruitlessness of exerting control over one’s own mind.
+He points to another way: let go of straining, soften your grasp of yourself, and watch experience unfold with impartial awareness.
 In releasing the fantasy of domination, he says, our natural essence emerges freely.
 A thought-provoking exploration of the boundaries of self-mastery and the grace of acceptance.

 Mentions